Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 - 3 min read

 Mexican vanilla isn’t just “vanilla.”
-It’s often described as richer, creamier, and gently spiced, the kind of flavor that makes cookies taste more buttery, custards taste deeper, and chocolate desserts taste more luxurious.
+It’s often described as richer, creamier, and gently spiced.
+This flavor elevates cookies, making them taste more buttery.
+It deepens custards and makes chocolate desserts feel more luxurious.
+If you’ve ever wondered what sets Mexican vanilla apart, it comes down to three key elements: origin, tradition, and curing.

-What is Mexican vanilla?
+What is Mexican Vanilla?

 Mexican vanilla is known for a flavor profile that can lean: